gelatodigital/automate-sdk-hello-world/README.md

 <br/>

-## 4. Create a time based task with a resolver for dynamic input
+### 4. Time based execution using a resolver for dynamic input

 - Use `gelatoOps.createTask` with your execution `interval` & set your resolver function with `resolverAddress` & `resolverData`:
 ```ts